awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-s3lens.md

 For more information, see \.
 For more information, see the [Using service\-linked roles for Amazon S3 Storage Lens](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-service-linked-roles.html) in the *Amazon S3 Storage Lens User Guide*\.

-Use the following information to help you to help you integrate Amazon S3 Storage Lens with AWS Organizations\.
+Use the following information to help you integrate Amazon S3 Storage Lens with AWS Organizations\.